dashpay/docs/docs/user/masternodes/maintenance.rst

 - Ensure that the ``externalip`` (and ``port`` if using testnet) are specified correctly and not blocked by a firewall or port forwarding service
-- Ensure that Sentinel is installed, updated, not exiting with an error and is entered in your crontab to run every 1-2 minutes

 Once you are certain these settings are correct, you can update your service status on the network and return to the valid set of masternodes